 After this long post, it’s almost crystal clear that Takemichi is weak when it comes to physical constitution!
 Then in what area is he strong?
 Or is he, if I’m allowed to say? the weakest protagonist in a manga series?

-And, Takemichi being mentally strong is not just my saying!
+Coming back, Takemichi being mentally strong is not just my saying!
 From Chapter 1 to the latest one, he has messed up almost everything.
 Yet, somehow he succeeded albeit some crucial deaths!
 And, if you follow the manga, then you know who is the latest important character to die?
 And, even in such great loss, Takemichi stood held his head high!

 If all these anomalies couldn’t break his determination, then I don’t think there’s anything that can!
 And his bull-head mentally fills the gap in his lack of physical prowess!